Terrascope

 Using Docker on Hadoop

 Terrascope users can use Docker on Hadoop to run specific Spark or Python versions that are unavailable on the cluster.
 Docker images can serve as base images for installing required packages or by incorporating a Python conda environment.
+This is the preferred method for production workloads as it provides the highest level of reproducibility and isolation.

 Required Parameters